zachvalenta/jvns.ca/source/_posts/2014-02-15-how-was-hacker-school.markdown

 the 3 months of Recurse Center than I did in the rest of my life combined.

-At Recurse Center, people do a lot of *pairing*, which is a fantastic way to learn, for a couple of reasons.
+At the Recurse Center, people do a lot of *pairing*, which is a fantastic way to learn, for a couple of reasons.
 It helps you focus, because it means you can't go check Twitter instead of coding.
 It's also a great way to learn things accidentally.
 I've learned so much by watching how other people code and learning new ways of thinking.

-Recurse Center's *resident program* is fantastic.
+The Recurse Center's *resident program* is fantastic.
 In my batch, I had great conversations with

 * [Lindsey Kuper](http://composition.al/about/) convinced me to use